The simplest way to get -- and stay -- happy, according to psychologists

 What’s more, there’s a common belief that if we seek out things like a better career, more money, and meaningful companionship, we’ll be happier as a result.

-But that may be a harmful misconception, as science journalist Wendy Zukerman explains on an episode of the podcast series “Science VS.”
+But that may be a harmful misconception.
+Science journalist Wendy Zukerman explained the idea on a recent episode of the podcast series “Science VS.”

 To measure the level of happiness in people around the world, scientists use large surveys like the Mappiness app and the World Happiness Report where thousands of volunteers answer questions about how satisfied they are with their quality of life, overall well-being, and happiness.